barryclark/jekyll-now/_posts/2021-4-16-mongodb-objectId-migration.md

 ```

 ## Migration
-Since the old version of the datamodel was already in use on a server, I could not just delete the old data and start from scratch, but I needed a migration script to convert the Strings in the existing data to ObjectIds.
+Since the old version of the data model was already in use on a server, I could not just delete the old data and start from scratch, but I needed a migration script to convert the Strings in the existing data to ObjectIds.

-I came up with the follwing script, wich is inspired by this [SO post](https://stackoverflow.com/questions/37718005/change-document-value-from-string-to-objectid-using-update-query)
+I came up with the following script, which is inspired by this [SO post](https://stackoverflow.com/questions/37718005/change-document-value-from-string-to-objectid-using-update-query)

 ```
 var requests = [];